TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Problem Statement

-- The objective of this Project is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+- To predict whether a passenger was transported to an alternate dimension during the Spaceship collision with the spacetime anomaly.

 - To make these predictions, we have a set of personal records recovered from the ship's damaged computer system.

 ## Streamlit Web App